 The TC Dataset contains information required to create and update the Transaction as well as Tracking Group Data for the transmission of the TC Dataset between the parties.

-Initiating the Confirmation Transaction or Superseding the Confirmation Transaction
+Initiating the Transaction Confirmation or Revised the Transaction Confirmation

-The Confirming Party under the contract initiates the process by sending the TC Dataset, using the required data elements and code values of the TC Dataset, to the non-Confirming party.
-The Transaction Confirmation Change Type for the initiating transaction will contain the respective type of transaction being conducted: Transaction, Update, or Termination.
+The Confirming Party under the contract initiates the process by sending the TC Dataset, using the required data elements and code values of the TC Dataset, to the receiving party.
+The Transaction Confirmation Change Type for the initiating transaction will contain the respective type of transaction being conducted: Transaction Confirmation, Revised, or Void.
 The remainder of the process to complete the TC Dataset and complete the Transaction Confirmation is described in the Response to the TC Dataset process.

 Response to the TC Dataset

-The non-Confirming Party receiving the TC Dataset should review and validate the information in the TC Dataset according to the terms of the TC Dataset, as well as, the agreed-on terms between the two parties.
-The non-Confirming Party should validate all data elements in the entire TC Dataset.
-In the response, the receiving party should accept or reject sent by the Confirming Party.
-Non-Confirming Party is not required to respond to the TC Dataset.
+The receiving Party receiving the TC Dataset should review and validate the information in the TC Dataset according to the terms of the TC Dataset, as well as, the agreed-on terms between the two parties.
+The receiving Party should validate all data elements in the entire TC Dataset.
+In the response, the receiving party should accept or dispute . receiving Party is not required to respond to the TC Dataset.

 The response to the TC Dataset informs the sender of the updated TC Dataset, including Transaction Confirmation Change Type Status and Transaction Confirmation Status, from the perspective of the receiver.
 When the receiving party sends a TC Dataset in response, the receiving party becomes the sender of the response transmission.